f10w3r/sci-clone/README.md

 # SCI-CLONE

-A simple script for downloading journal articles yearly from Sci-hub.
+A simple script for downloading journal articles yearly from Sci-Hub.

-The main idea is that first to query the DOI from crossref.org, and then download article with the DOI from Sci-Hub.
+The main idea:

+1. Query the DOIs from crossref.org;
+2. Download articles from Sci-Hub with the DOIs.

 ## Dependencies